The Reggio Emilia approach to early years education

 Teachers are equal learners who guide and nurture children’s learning and growth

-Rather than telling children what to do, teachers are instead considered partners in the learning process and guide the children through the experiences and projects set out in the emergent curriculum.
+Rather than telling children what to do, teachers are instead considered partners in the learning process.
+They guide the children through the experiences and projects set out in the emergent curriculum.

-The teacher’s role in the Reggio Emilia approach learn alongside the child, to closely listen, observe and involve themselves in the child’s learning and play.
+The teacher’s role in the Reggio Emilia approach is to learn alongside the child.
+They closely listen, observe and involve themselves in the child’s learning and play.

 The teacher looks for opportunities to guide the child to further explore their interests and to enable them to reach their potential.